nearform/commentami/packages/commentami-react-components/README.md

 This solution allow to have quickly a single `resource` commentable per page.

-**If we would like to have a more complex structure with many resources per page we need to use the specific components.**
+**If you would like to have a more complex structure with many resources per page we need to use the specific components.**

 The steps we need to make the page commentable using the specific components one by one are the following: